 “Let the world burn through you.
 Throw the prism light, white hot, on paper.” -Ray Bradbury

 I felt compelled to write about reading and writing, to begin publishing my ideas in some form, but after years of professional reading, I sometimes wonder why I’m writing at all.
-It seems that the greatest ideas about teaching reading and writing have been exposed through timeless authors and thinkers, those who left indelible marks on my childhood, who continue to influence my teaching career.
+It seems that the greatest ideas about teaching reading and writing have been expressed by timeless authors and thinkers, those who left indelible marks on my childhood, who continue to influence my teaching career.
 In the early hours of the morning, when I sit down with my writing notebook, the edges of my windows just beginning to glisten with the whispers of a new day, I simply reflect, eyeing the words on the pages through the steam of my coffee cup.
 After several writing notebooks and embarrassing trudges through past entries, I began to see ideas emerge, and what I took for simple reflection coalesced into ideas for teaching.
 That’s why I’m writing.
 At least, that’s what I tell myself.

 I obtained a degree in Literature and Language from UNC-Asheville in 2007 and began teaching in 2008.
 My initial licensure was 9-12 English, but when I returned home from college, jobs were scarce.
 I became a substitute teacher, and because of connections I made at a middle school, I was offered a job teaching 8th grade.
 I was skeptical, but I took the job and fell in love with it.
 The school received a grant in 2011, and I was given the opportunity to go to graduate school.
 In 2013, I graduated from UNC-Charlotte with a Master’s in Instructional Technology, then furthered my career by beginning post-grad work in gifted education at Western Carolina University.
 Learning is a passion of mine, but I want to use it to serve others.